montehurd/mediawiki-quickstart/README.md

     Note: all keys in the above example are required.
 For skins there are no optional keys

+### Skin yml keys

+- `name` required

+    skin name
+- `repository` required

+    skin git repo url
+- `branch` required

+    skin branch to use
+- `wfLoadSkin` required

+    skin key value pair which will be added to LocalSettings.php
+- `wgDefaultSkin` required

+    skin key value pair which will be added to LocalSettings.php

 ## Extension Management

 - Install one or more extensions for which manifest files exist in `~/mediawiki-quickstart/extensions/manifests`